Texture of Single Vanishing Subtrace in Neutrino Mass Matrix: Indirect realization of type I seesaw with symmetry for nonsingular textures

 \right)\Rightarrow S^T\; \left(

 \right) \; S = \left(

 \right), \ee and we check that the sum of elements at $(1,2)$ and $(2,3)$ vanishes.

-At the Lagrangian level, the symmetry transformations for the fields which imposes a zero texture $M_{\n 0}$ at $(2,3)$ entry with generic $M_{\ell 0}$ are given in Table (\ref{tablec31typeI})
+At the Lagrangian level, the symmetry transformations for the fields which imposes a zero texture $M_{\n 0}$ at $(2,3)$ entry with generic $M_{\ell 0}$ are given in Table~(\ref{tablec31typeI})

-Again we define the new transformations for the fields corresponding to the new symmetry imposing the vanishing subtrace by the adjoint action rule (Eq. \ref{rule}), but with $S$ given by Eq. (\ref{SC31}).
-The `rotated' symmetry imposes some constraints on the Yukawa couplings and the vevs, which when solved give the following results. \be M_{R} = \left(
+Again we define the new transformations for the fields corresponding to the new symmetry imposing the vanishing subtrace by the adjoint action rule (Eq. \ref{rule}), but with $S$ given by Eq. (\ref{SC31}). { We state in Table~(\ref{newtableC31}) the resulting assignments for the fields under $Z_8 \times Z_2$.